 Some dog breeds have an urge to wander and to chase, which often means they should only be let off-leash in securely fenced areas.
 Many dogs with a protective, guardian instinct also tend to patrol their territory and will often attempt to expand if there are no clear boundaries.

 A tall, secure fence around your backyard is a great way to create a safe and dog-friendly backyard.
-Not only does this prevent a dog from wandering off or chasing after something, but it can also help deter other animals from getting into your backyard, including strangers and potential predators.
+Not only does this prevent a dog from wandering off or chasing after something and helps prevent your dog from getting lost, but it can also help deter other animals from getting into your backyard, including strangers and potential predators.

 2. Designate a Digging Spot for Them